 - Avoid making small claims you could easily pay yourself, as these can push your premiums up.

-- Not leave your home unoccupied for more than 60 days, as it may not be covered by your insurance.
+- Don't leave your home unoccupied for more than 60 days, as it may not be covered by your insurance.

 - Always file your claim as soon as possible, as further damage due to delays may not be covered.